aoemods/aoetypes/README.md

 ## Type sources
 - Age of Empires 4 scardocs (no return types)
+- Age of Empires 4 scar scripts from engine and cardinal Data.sga
 - Company of Heroes 2 scardocs (has return types, matched across the AoE4 scardocs)
+- Manual overrides in `src/overrides.ts`

 # Acknowledgements
 This project was directly inspired by [its Dota 2 counterpart](https://github.com/ModDota/TypeScriptDeclarations).